IBM/prompt-declaration-language/README.md

 When we execute this new program, we obtain the following:

 ```

 @SuppressWarnings("unchecked")
 public static Map<String, String> deserializeOffsetMap(String lastSourceOffset) throws IOException {
   Map<String, String> offsetMap;
   if (lastSourceOffset == null || lastSourceOffset.isEmpty()) {
     offsetMap = new HashMap<>();
   } else {
     offsetMap = JSON_MAPPER.readValue(lastSourceOffset, Map.class);
   }
   return offsetMap;
 }

-Answer:
-The above code is a part of the StreamSets Data Collector that deserializes an offset map from a string.
-The function takes in a string representing the last source offset and returns a map containing the deserialized offsets.

-The @SuppressWarnings annotation is used to suppress warnings related to unchecked operations performed by the Jackson library.
-This is necessary because the deserializeOffsetMap function uses generics to handle different types of maps, but the Jackson library does not support generic types.

-The deserializeOffsetMap function first checks if the lastSourceOffset parameter is null or empty.
-If it is, then a new empty map is created and returned.
-Otherwise, the lastSourceOffset parameter is deserialized using the Jackson library's ObjectMapper class and returned as a map.
+The function `deserializeOffsetMap` takes a string as input and returns a map.
+It first checks if the input string is null or empty.
+If it is, it creates a new empty map and returns it.
+Otherwise, it uses the Jackson library to parse the input string into a map and returns it.

+The `@SuppressWarnings("unchecked")` annotation is used to suppress the warning that the type of the parsed map is not checked.
+This is because the Jackson library is used to parse the input string into a map, but the specific type of the map is not known at compile time.
+Therefore, the warning is suppressed to avoid potential issues.

 EVALUATION:
 The similarity (Levenshtein) between this answer and the ground truth is:
-0.9987730061349693
+0.9967637540453075
 ```

 PDL allows rapid prototyping of prompts by allowing the user to change prompts and see their immediate effects on metrics.
 Try it!